reduxjs/redux-thunk/README.md

 // such as an API call, or a router transition?

 // Meet thunks.
-// A thunk is a function that returns a function.
+// A thunk in this context is a function that can be dispatched to perform async
-// This is a thunk.
+// activity and can dispatch actions and read state.

-function makeASandwichWithSecretSauce(forPerson) {
+// This is an action creator that returns a thunk: function makeASandwichWithSecretSauce(forPerson) {

-  // Invert control!
+  // We can invert control here by returning a function - the "thunk".
-  // Return a function that accepts `dispatch` so we can dispatch later.
+  // When this function is passed to `dispatch`, the thunk middleware will intercept it,
-  // Thunk middleware knows how to turn thunk async actions into actions.
+  // and call it with `dispatch` and `getState` as arguments.

-  return function (dispatch) {
+  // This gives the thunk function the ability to run some logic, and still interact with the store. return function (dispatch) {
     return fetchSecretSauce().then(
       sauce => dispatch(makeASandwich(forPerson, sauce)),